DBinaghi/plugin-Stats/README.md

 Then install it like any other Omeka plugin and follow the config instructions.

-To count direct download of files, you need to add a line in the beginning off `.htaccess`:
+To count direct download of files, you need to add a line in the beginning of `.htaccess`:

 ```